rindavis/metalake-tests/README.md

 });
 ```

 Note the first and last `setNextRequest` calls which should **always** be included for happy path tests.
 The current version of Postman will continue a collection even if a call fails rather than bailing.
 This is usually a problem for integration tests since they depend on one another.
 For instance, if one call creates a provider and the next deletes it, the first call failing would negatively impact the next - and any remaining - call.
 Using these methods ensures that execution stops once any call fails.
+You can also skip some requests altogether by explicitly specifying the next step using the request name (e.g. `postman.setNextRequest("Delete provider");`)

 #### Frequently used